Who will attend camp?

 Yes, families are welcome to stay for museum exploration after camp hours.
 Campers are invited to play for free, but adults and siblings must pay for normal admission or use a membership.

 Is there an optional snack time that takes place during the camp day?

 Yes, campers are allowed to bring snacks and/or lunch and a bottle of water each day.
 The Museum will NOT provide food.
-For the health and safety of our visitors, the Museum's water fountains are not currently available.
-We have a water bottle refill station near our outdoor sinks that campers are welcome to use with staff assistance.
+We have a water bottle refill station and water fountain near our outdoor sinks that campers are welcome to use with staff assistance.

 Are there any food restrictions at the Museum?

 The Museum is a "peanut-free" facility.
 Peanuts and peanut butter-based snacks are prohibited in order to protect those with severe allergies.
 Campers are not permitted to bring or consume peanut-based snacks onsite.